-- # spmgr select -c controller\serial\number
+- # spmgr select -c controller_serial_number

-- # spmgr select -c controller\serial\number -d device
+- # spmgr select -c controller_serial_number -d device

 - # spmgr select -p path instance

-# spmgr select -c controller serial number
+spmgr select -c controller_serial_number

-This command selects the path with the indicated controller serial number and makes that path active.
+This command selects the path with the specified controller serial number and makes that path active.
 For example, if there are three HBAs with paths through one controller, the Secure Path for Active-Passive device marks one path for each device from one HBA, not necessarily the same HBA.
 The result is to have identified selected paths for multiple units with this command.